-Online customer service for a long time has revolved around issuing tickets – with a helpdesk software predominantly built to keep track of long-digit reference numbers.
-This clearly shows the importance given to processes over people taking the focus away from the customer and conversations.
+Online customer service for a long time has revolved around issuing tickets – with helpdesk software predominantly built to keep track of long-digit reference numbers.
+This clearly shows the importance of processes over people taking the focus away from the customer and conversations.

 Any typical ticketing process in customer service usually looks like this:

 - It all starts with a problem with a product or service that needs resolving.

 - You contact the company or service provider through a customer service number, a form, or an email address.